mgjalem-eng/GE-IT-Skills-Portfolio/README.md

 ## About Me
 ### Dream big.
 Work quietly.
 #### Hello!
 I’m Mery Grace Jalem, a Management Accounting student who is passionate about continuous learning, personal growth, and building a meaningful career in the finance industry.
 I consider myself analytical, adaptable, and detail-oriented, with strong teamwork and problem-solving skills developed through both academic and real-life experiences.
 Outside academics, I enjoy reading, crocheting, and exploring creative ideas that help me grow both personally and professionally.
+# The Samal Eco-Tourism Promotion Prompt System
+## Project Overview
+## This project demonstrates a localized AI prompt framework designed for LGU Technical Working Groups in the Davao Region.
+The system generates professional communication plans focused on sustainable eco-tourism in Samal Island.
+##  1. System Prompt Template (V3 – Final Optimized)